WTF is bitcoin cash and is it worth anything?

 Is it worth anything?

-Right now, bitcoin cash is actually worth quite a bit – on paper at least.
-Some are trading it at around a value of $400 per coin, which actually makes it the fourth-largest cryptocurrency by market cap right now.
+Right now, bitcoin cash is actually worth quite a bit — on paper at least.
+Some are trading it at around a value of $400 per coin, which makes it the fourth-largest cryptocurrency by market cap right now.

-But here’s the thing – it’s currently really hard to sell bitcoin cash.
+But here’s the thing — it’s currently really hard to sell bitcoin cash.
 While some exchanges have added the new currency for trading, liquidity is super low, which is why some say the price is being artificially inflated.
-Since most exchanges aren’t accepting deposits yet, the only bitcoin cash available to trade is currency that was credited by exchanges after the fork.
-Users holding bitcoin cash outside of exchanges, or in exchanges that don’t support trading – are stuck waiting.
+Because most exchanges aren’t accepting deposits yet, the only bitcoin cash available to trade is currency that was credited by exchanges after the fork.
+Users holding bitcoin cash outside of exchanges, or in exchanges that don’t support trading, are stuck waiting.

 So the moral of the story is that there’s probably a ton of bitcoin cash waiting to be sold, as soon as people can transfer it.
 That’s because there’s not a whole lot of incentive to keep the coins, especially when people think it is overvalued and want to quickly cash out.
 And the price has already fallen — take a look at the price moment today in USD.
 It’s already down from a high of $680 to around $350 on Bitfinex, one exchange that is offering a market for the new currency.

 Now this isn’t to say it’s going to be worthless.
 Just look at Ethereum Classic, a hard fork of Ethereum.
-After that fork it dropped to about $1 per ETC, but a few months later is now worth around $15 per ETC. Of course this price pales in comparison to the $220 that regular Ethereum currently trades at.
+After that fork it dropped to about $1 per ETC, but a few months later is now worth around $15 per ETC. Of course, this price pales in comparison to the $220 that regular Ethereum currently trades at.

 By the way, if you’re wondering why exchanges aren’t accepting deposits of bitcoin cash, it’s because it’s nearly impossible to send bitcoin cash over the blockchain right now.
-This is because the newly forked blockchain hasn’t yet adjusted its difficultly, which happens automatically every 2016 blocks.
+This is because the newly forked blockchain hasn’t yet adjusted its difficulty, which happens automatically every 2016 blocks.
 So it’s taking way too long to mine blocks and confirm transactions.
 For reference, one block today took 10 hours to mine, compared to the 10 minutes it should.
 Most exchanges require 6 or 7 block confirmations before they credit a deposit, so you can see how it’s basically impossible to move around bitcoin cash.

 Now what?

 So what’s next?
-The general consensus in the cryptocurrency community is that most people are just going to sell bitcoin cash as soon as they get the chance to – which if happens, will further drive down the price.
+The general consensus in the cryptocurrency community is that most people are just going to sell bitcoin cash as soon as they get the chance to — which, if happens, will further drive down the price.
 But there’s always a chance that people will flock to this coin and it actually retains or appreciates in value.
 Essentially, like everything else in crypto, no one knows what’s about to happen next.

 0